Myths and Facts

 - Loss of interest in friends or hobbies

 Course of Action

 If a friend seems depressed, ask what is going on.
 If they sound fatalistic, ask whether they feel suicidal.
 Just listening is much better than judging or advising.
-Tell someone at Psychological Services (863-3476 or, at night, 863-3953), or a Student Life Dean (863-3145), or a peer counselor about your concern and get their advice.
+Tell someone at Psychological Services (863-3476), or a Student Life Dean (863-3145), or a peer counselor about your concern and get their advice.
 If you need medical help, call Brown Emergency Medical Services at 863-4111.